Alexander Fraser, 19th Lord Saltoun

-Alexander William Frederick Fraser, 19th Lord Saltoun CMG (8 August 1851 – 19 June 1933), a Scottish representative peer, was the son of Alexander Fraser, 18th Lord Saltoun.
+Alexander William Frederick Fraser, 19th Lord Saltoun CMG (8 August 1851 – 19 June 1933) was a Scottish representative peer, military officer, and freemason.

+Biography

+He was born on 8 August 1851 as the son of Alexander Fraser, 18th Lord Saltoun.

+Lord Saltoun served in the House of Lords as a Scottish representative peer, He was a Freemason and the Grand Master of the Grand Lodge of Scotland from 1897 to 1900.

 On 7 July 1885, he married Mary Helena Grattan-Bellew and they had five children: